alanng10/class-lang/Docue/Article/Word/a.md

 Word "operate" has meaning that is work.

+Word "operand" has meaning that is operate param.

 Word "are" has meaning that is already be.

 Word "console" has meaning that is programmed task.